Antuke/LLMNLP-Bot/README.md

 ## 📄 Design

-Detailed information about the project's design choices, methodology, and implementation can be found in **Chapter 5** of the project report: `report_llm.pdf`.
+Detailed information about the project's design choices, methodology, and implementation can be found in **Chapter 5** of the project [Report](Report_LLM.pdf).